dbcfd/CppProfiler/README.md

 ## Build Instructions
  * Install CMake (http://cmake.org/cmake/resources/software.html).
+ * Open a command prompt (unless you're using the CMake gui)
- * Switch to the location your have the Profiler source code at.
+ * Switch to the location you have the Profiler source code at.
  * cd to the build directory
  * Run CMake

-  * If using Visual Studio a standard cmake command is "cmake .. -G"Visual Studio 9 2008" -DLINK_STATICALLY:BOOL=ON" to build with Visual Studio 2008, and link the library statically
+If using Visual Studio a standard cmake command is
+>> cmake .. -G"Visual Studio 9 2008" -DLINK_STATICALLY:BOOL=ON -DCMAKE_BUILD_TYPE:STRING=Release
+This will build with Visual Studio 2008, and link the library statically.
+It will also build in Release mode.

 ## Basic Usage
 Set compiler flag ENABLE_PROFILER for any build type you wish to profile.
 If using inline or linking statically, set USE_PROFILER_STATICALLY.